darklordabc/Legends-of-Dota-Redux/src/game/scripts/kv/README.md

 **statuploadersettings.kv** - The web address where to upload stats.

 **towers.kv** - Classifies tower abilities into power levels.
-This is for when abilities are given to towers, it can keep track of the total power levels of towers and try to make sure their mirror tower is similiar power.
+This is for when abilities are given to towers, it can keep track of the total power levels of towers and try to make sure their mirror tower is similar power.

 **ts_entities.kv** - These are entities that need to switch teams when a player switches teams.

-**unique_skills.kv** - These are abilities that a bot team will only pick one of, i.e. if another bot already has one of these, all other bots wont pick it.
+**unique_skills.kv** - These are abilities that a bot team will only pick one of, i.e. if another bot already has one of these, all other bots won't pick it.

 **voting.kv** -